 We have made an effort to include mainly non-commercial resources as well as commercial resources that may be accessed at no charge from libraries and other institutions.
-If you wish to submit a link for inclusion here, please keep in mind that we generally will not post links for CDs, DVDs, applications, etc. Please contact the Webmaster to suggest a link.
+If you wish to suggest a link for consideration, please keep in mind that it must be for genealogical research and we generally will not post links for CDs, DVDs, applications, etc. Please contact the Webmaster to suggest a link.
+The HFA reserves the right to use or reject any suggested link.

 Note: The Hull Family Association offers this list as a public service and assumes no responsibility for the accuracy of information contained on these websites.